-Together with the artists Klaas Van Der Linden and Matthew Dawn, we made a series of paintings on the wall of an EDF Luminus high-voltage cabin.
-With the project we wanted to reduce the gap between the social and the industria.
+On the wall of a high-voltage cabin at EDF Luminus we made a series of paintings in collaboration with the artists Klaas Van Der Linden and Matthew Dawn.
+With this project, we wanted to reduce the gap between the social and the industrial.
 Or at least make it more pleasing to the eye.
-EDF Luminus was therefore very open to the idea of making their contribution to the neighbourhood and telling their story through art.
+EDF Luminus was very open to the idea of contributing to the neighborhood and telling their story through art.

-Can your company use a better connection with its environment?
+Could your company use a better connection with its surroundings?
 A real eye-catcher from the outside?
-Or do you want to communicate the story to the outside world in an original way?
-Then feel free to contact us and Wallin' will look with you at how art can contribute to your business!
+Or would you like to communicate the story to the outside world in an original way?
+Then feel free to contact us and Wallin' will look together with you how art can contribute to your business!